witblacktype/freeCodeCamp_projects/RegEx/RegEx_examples.md

 	// Capture attribute values
 	='([\w://.]*)'

 > In truth, no significant html parsing should be accomplished by rolling your own RegEx.
 However, a RegEx which works similarly to a parser may be employed in certain use cases.
-The snippets provided by the solution on RegexOne give us some insight in how we can employ pseudo-parsing capture or validation.
+The snippets provided by the solution on RegexOne give us some insight in how we can employ parsing for limited capture or validation.

 ## <a id="example_5"></a>Example 5

 #### Use Case

-Capture the filenames and extension types of only the image files: ```.jpg```, ```.gif```, ```.png```.
+Capture the filenames and extension types of only the image files ```.jpg```, ```.gif```, ```.png```.

 task		| text								| capture
 ------- | ------------------- | ----------